 If you do not believe that time off will be sufficient, seeking help with a professional recovery program may be an option.
-Programs like the Deer Hollow Trauma Recovery allow for healing guided by professionals.
-Programs may vary in length and density of sessions.
-For an example, Deer Hollow offers 35 hours per week of recovery classes and other group sessions using proven techniques and cutting-edge treatments.
-These group therapy sessions and classes allow for first responders to share their experiences in a variety of settings and allow for deeper healing.
-If professionally guided recovery sounds like something you may need, you can contact the Deer Hollow Trauma Recovery on their website to learn more.
-Another option could be the Roscrance Program.
+Programs like the Lionrock Recovery allow for healing guided by professionals.
+Lionrock hosts a weekly first responder recovery meeting online thru video conference, Any first responder can attend from the comfort of their own home.
+These recovery meetingss allow for first responders to share their experiences and allow for deeper healing.
+If professionally guided recovery sounds like something you may need, you can contact the Lionrock Recovery on their website to learn more.

 While it may feel like the stress will be permanent, it is important to realize that PTSD can be treated and curved.
 The pain and symptoms of a traumatic event can be dealt with and the quality of life of those affected by PTSD can dramatically increase with treatment.